joomla/joomla-framework/src/Joomla/Model/README.md

 ## Interfaces

-### `Model\Model`
+### `Model\ModelInterface`

-`Model\Model` is an interface that requires a class to be implemented with a `getState` and a `setState` method.
+`Model\ModelInterface` is an interface that requires a class to be implemented with a `getState` and a `setState` method.

 ## Classes

-# `Model\Base`
+# `Model\AbstractModel`

 #### Construction

-The contructor for a new `Model\Base` object takes an optional `Registry` object that defines the state of the model.
+The contructor for a new `Model\AbstractModel` object takes an optional `Registry` object that defines the state of the model.
 If omitted, an empty `Registry` object will be assigned automatically.

 #### Usage

-The `Model\Base` class can be instantiated directly if required.
+The `Model\AbstractModel` class is abstract.
 All requirements of the interface are already satisfied by the base class.

 ```php